 Did you know that houseplants don’t just add beauty to your home, but they’re also good for you?

 Indoor plants help purify the air in your home.
-Certain houseplants can remove harmful substances — formaldehyde, benzene and trichloroethylene, for example — from your home’s atmosphere, according to “9 Houseplants That Remove Toxins From Your Indoor Air.”
+Certain houseplants can remove harmful substances — formaldehyde, benzene and trichloroethylene, for example — from your home’s airspace, according to “9 Houseplants That Remove Toxins From Your Indoor Air.”

 Besides that, there’s something about being around plants that seems to promote a calmer atmosphere.
 Artificial plants don’t have the environmental benefits.
-But if you aren’t interested in keeping houseplants, you may be surprised to find that artificial plants can be beautiful and convincing.
+But if you aren’t interested in keeping living houseplants, you may be surprised to find that artificial plants can be beautiful and convincing.

 2. Create a cozy corner